-Building on the efforts outlined in the three-year OA published in 2017, the University intends taking forward the following initiatives over the coming year, via its Remuneration Committee, to eliminate gender pay gaps at all levels, where they exist:

-- Improve training and support for female academics to explore the benefits of achieving professorial tenure through the Reader route; - · Evaluate the annual review process, to include a performance assessment mechanism; - · Ensure staff have a clear understanding of expectations; - · Support applications for salary uplifts; - The provision of appropriate benchmark salary data to selection panels to ensure starting salaries are within the norms; - Development of a mechanism to see, at a glance, the change in pay gap, dependent on starting salaries.
+Building on the efforts outlined in the three-year OA published in 2017, the University will be taking forward the following initiatives over the coming year, subject to approval via its Remuneration Committee (due December 2017).
+These include: improve training and support for female academics to explore the benefits of achieving professorial tenure through the Reader route; evaluating the annual review process, to include a performance assessment mechanism; ensuring staff have a clear understanding of expectations; supporting applications for salary uplifts; the provision of appropriate benchmark salary data to selection panels to ensure starting salaries are within the norms; development of a mechanism to see, at a glance, the change in pay gap, dependent on starting salaries.
 It is hoped that combined, these mechanisms will help narrow the gender pay-gap further, and moreover, will enhance the University's ability to monitor current status of the pay gap at any given time, thereby enabling greater understanding of progress, and enhanced ability to exert control.

-Gender Balance at Senior Staff and Academic Level
+Gender Balance at Senior Academic Level

 In general, the University continues to pursue initiatives designed to enhance gender equality across its staff-base.
-Adding to those highlighted in the 2017 OA, these include: establishing a Senior Women's Network, which has a core function within its remit to support junior women in career progression; ensuring representation of the Equality Networks on the Advisory Group on Equality and Diversity (AGED), providing an opportunity to engage and participate fully in policy development; development of a suite of family friendly policies, designed at least in-part to enhance career progression for women (available here); and, continued roll-out of mentoring and coaching schemes.
+Adding to those highlighted in the 2017 OA, these include: establishing a Senior Women's Network, which has a core function within its remit to support junior women in career progression; ensuring representation of the Equality Networks on the Advisory Group on Equality and Diversity (AGED), providing an opportunity to engage and participate fully in policy development; and, continued roll-out of mentoring and coaching schemes.

 At senior academic level, the University remains fully committed to enhancing gender equality.
 However, while there has been an upward trend in the past few years across all pay grades when looking at institutional career tracks (Teaching and Scholarship, Research, and Teaching and Research), it is acknowledged that further work remains to be done to ensure the equal advance of women, notably within the research and teaching track across the institution, and within the research track in some STEM subjects.
-To this end, the University is and will continue to enhance gender equality across its academic functions by (among other initiatives): further supporting women through the promotions process; enhancing research mentoring and peer review initiatives to support women; developing new leadership programmes, such as the International Leadership Development Programme; and, full roll-out of unconscious bias training.
-While it is difficult to project the impact of any one initiative, the University is confident that collectively, these initiatives will deliver greater gender balance among senior academics and indeed, across all areas of the organisation.
+To this end, the University is and will continue to enhance gender equality across its academic functions by (among other initiatives): further supporting women through the promotions process; enhancing research mentoring and peer review initiatives to support women; developing new leadership programmes, such as the International Leadership Development Programme; and, full roll out of unconscious bias training.
+While it is difficult to project the impact of any one initiative, the University is confident that collectively, these initiatives will deliver greater gender balance among senior academic staff.